The heart of the Yasawa Islands

 The majestic Sawa-I-Lau Caves are one of the 'must-do' activities for travellers visiting Fiji's spectacular Blue Lagoon.
 The ancient limestone formations, carved by constant wave action are hidden within an attractive little island.

-The sacred Sawa-I-Lau Caves are also known as the resting place of the ten-headed ancient Fijian god, Ulutini.
+The sacred Sawa-I-Lau Caves are also known as the resting place of the 10-headed ancient Fijian god, Ulutini.

 From your resort in the Blue Lagoon, a scenic boat trip up to the caves is worth doing for its own sake.
 Then there's the magical experience of the caves themselves - venture into the caves, guided by friendly Fijians to explore the secrets within.
 The first of the caverns is simply magnificent.
 Light filters through a hole in the ceiling, allowing visitors to look around in awe.
 Those up for more excitement can choose to enter a secondary, more secretive, cavern via an underwater tunnel.